Cleanvey (CIP) - Automated, Power Saving, Cleaning Innovation

 Even though conveying materials using a vacuum is pretty fast, product integrity suffers greatly.
 Any nuts you plan on transporting are bound to experience severe breakage and loss of quality.

-Pneumatic Conveyors
+Pneumatic Conveyors Develop High Speeds

 Similar to vacuum conveyors, pneumatic material handling systems also generate high speeds.
 However, at the same time, they are not gentle on the material in any way.
+That’s why tube and belt conveyor manufacturers don’t recommend it for handling fragile materials.

 Namely, the helical auger has blades that cut right through the conveyed material and can even compromise blends.
 For fragile materials such as nuts, this is not a good option for preserving product integrity.

-Aero-Mechanical Conveyors
+Aero-Mechanical Conveyors Offers Efficiency

 To reduce breakage at sweeps, aero-mechanical systems have to operate at greatly reduced speeds.
 Additionally, rope-tensioning is required, meaning that maintenance takes longer and could lead to unnecessary costs.

-Cable and Disc Tubular Drag Conveyors
+Cable and Disc Tubular Drag Conveyors Offer Smooth Glide of the Material

 Materials like nuts are fragile and need gentle conveyance to ensure they are not damaged, wasted, or lost during production.
-If you’re conveying specialty nuts from the roaster to the drying table or from a conveyor belt to a packaging machine, you want to minimize breakage and product degradation to retain the value of the specialty nut.
+If you’re conveying specialty nuts from the roaster to the drying table or from a conveyor belt system to a packaging machine, you want to minimize breakage and product degradation to retain the value of the specialty nut.

-For example, bucket elevators are especially problematic with nuts like pecans, which undergo a flotation process that separates the pecan meat from its shell.
+Bucket elevators are especially problematic with nuts like pecans, which undergo a flotation process that separates the pecan meat from its shell.
 Because the production process involves hydration, wet pecans may end up sticking to the bottoms and sides of the buckets when they are conveyed.
 And once they dry, you face issues with cleaning the buckets and maintaining sanitary processing environments.

 The problem with using vacuums or pneumatic conveyor systems is the high risk of breakage.
 Vacuums suck the materials, while a pneumatic system uses compressed air to blow the materials in the right direction.
 These systems are great until the nuts have to go around a sweep in the system.
-Being forced through a bend too quickly can cause the nut to break.
-Also, these systems force the nuts to come out of the discharge points and encounter gravity, which may cause the nut to become damaged on impact.
+Being forced through a bend too quickly can cause the nut to break

-Screw augers have also been used to convey nuts; however, screw augers tend to grind up nuts, especially the fragile ones, into small pieces, which results in degradation or wastage.
+Also, these systems force the nuts to come out of the discharge points and encounter gravity, which may cause the nuts to become damaged on impact.
+Screw augers have also been used to convey nuts; however, screw augers tend to grind up nuts, especially fragile ones, into small pieces, which results in degradation or wastage.

 The problem with using open belt conveyors when carrying nuts from bins, elevators, or sorting stations is that dust from the nuts can escape the belts and end up on the plant’s floor and equipment.
 This leads to a significant amount of manual labor and housekeeping to clean and sanitize the production floor, which costs time and money.